First published: 6 May 2020

 Ensure that you run through your COVID-19 specific questions BEFORE the client comes to you for treatment (see Section 8 above for suggested questions).

 When the client arrives for treatment, check that they are still feeling well and have no symptoms of COVID-19.
-If they do, cancel the appointment and ask them to return home and use the NHS 111 online coronavirus service.
+If they do, cancel the appointment and ask them to return home and book a test.

 As a professional therapist, it is important to carry out a consultation prior to ALL treatments, to ensure that the most appropriate treatment is being given to the client and that no new contraindications or contra-actions have occurred between treatments.